-David Ashley Kerr is an Australian born artist + curator currently based between Germany and Finland, working primarily in the mediums of film and photography.
+David Ashley Kerr (b.1986, Australia) is an artist and curator working primarily in the mediums of photography and video.

-Kerr is interested in staging and performing relationships between victim and aggressor, body and landscape.
-Using melancholy as a device to explore realms of metaphor and the darker elements of the human condition is what drives the artist’s practice as a whole.
+Kerr is interested in staging relationships between victim and aggressor, body and landscape, voyeur and performer.
+Using melancholy as a device to explore realms of metaphor, and the darker elements of the human condition are what drives the artist’s practice as a whole.

-In 2013 he co-founded curator-led gallery Strange Neighbour with fellow artist and curator Linsey Gosper.
-Kerr has taught at Photography Studies College and Deakin University, Melbourne, Australia, and freelanced extensively for VICE Australia.
-In 2016 the artist completed a PhD at Monash University in Australia on an Australian Postgraduate Award scholarship, and has since then conducted Artist Residencies in Germany and Norway.
+In 2013 Kerr co-founded curator-led gallery Strange Neighbour with fellow artist and curator Linsey Gosper.
+He has taught at Photography Studies College and Deakin University, Melbourne, Australia, and freelanced extensively for VICE Australia.
+In 2016 the artist completed a PhD at Monash University on an Australian Postgraduate Award scholarship, and has since then participated in Artist Residencies in Germany and Norway.
 Kerr has exhibited Australia-wide and in Malaysia, England, Norway, Germany, Mexico and China.

-He is currently undertaking post-doctoral research for the University of Helsinki, Finland.
+He is currently an Art-Fellow at the University of Helsinki, Finland.

 Further information is available here